Fearing an undesirable outcome, do you feel the need to overbearingly control your life or the lives of those around you?

 - Wanting control, is it really giving you control?

-- How to begin surrendering to a more relaxed life.
+- How to begin surrendering to less stress & more flow.

-- Jazz up healthy eating with Donna Lee’s TUNA-CADO recipe.
+- Jazz up healthy eating with Donna Lee’s JAZZY TUNA-CADO recipe.

 Wanting control stems from fear